microsoft/openjdk-aarch64/README.md

 OpenJDK for Windows 10 ARM64
 =====

-This project holds binaries and documentation about the initial port of OpenJDK for Windows on ARM64 devices, as well as ARM64 binaries built by Microsoft for all operating systems supported by the OpenJDK project.
+This project holds binaries and documentation for Microsoft's port of OpenJDK for Windows on Arm64 devices, as well as Arm64 binaries built by Microsoft for all operating systems supported by the OpenJDK project.

 * See our [Contributing Guide](CONTRIBUTING.md).  **Please note** source code contributions are welcome through the [OpenJDK project](https://openjdk.java.net/contribute/).
 * Our [Code of Conduct](CODE_OF_CONDUCT.md).